Courses For Jobs Terms and Conditions of Service

 - Fast Track or Accelerated Duration - for those who want to finish faster than the standard duration.

-- eLearning support
+- eLearning support for all

-- email support,
+- email support for all,

-Those learners studying for full qualifications will receive
+21 - Those learners studying for full qualifications will receive

 - Learning and Development Delivery and Support